-Low Intensity Steady State (LISS) cardio vs. High Intensity Interval Training (HIIT): The ultimate battle.
-There may be situations where LISS is better than HIIT for an untrained person or a person coming back from injury, but for the majority of the fitness population HIIT training gets better results than LISS.
-This is due to the fact that HIIT training helps preserve muscle mass, increases max heart rate faster and takes longer to recover from (around 24 hours).
+Low-Intensity Steady State (LISS) cardio vs. High-Intensity Interval Training (HIIT): The ultimate battle.
+There may be situations where LISS is better than HIIT for an untrained person or a person coming back from injury, but for the majority of the fitness population, HIIT training gets better results than LISS.
+This is due to the fact that HIIT training helps preserve muscle mass, increases max heart rate faster, and takes longer to recover from (around 24 hours).
 All of these factors help burn more calories in the long run.
 So if you are wanting to burn fat and keep muscle mass HIIT may be the way to go.

 Many a magazine will sell products or programs based on muscle confusion.
 The simple premise here is that you never do the same workout and have a huge variance of movements to “confuse” your body.
 But this does not mean you are confusing your muscles; it means you are not letting them get good at their job and making it harder for yourself to measure progress.

 Getting good at squats or lunges takes practice, which means they need to be repeated regularly in a program.
-Sure, it is important to change up your workouts every now and then to avoid boredom and to continue to advance training, but over the years some the most effective programs have been those that are repetitive.
+Sure, it is important to change up your workouts every now and then to avoid boredom and to continue to advance training, but over the years some of the most effective programs have been those that are repetitive.

 Bottom line: you need your workout to be fairly repetitive to ensure you are getting better.
 If you never repeat a movement or workout, how do you know if you are stronger, faster, or better conditioned than you were before?